 From Split there is a connection to the port of Ancona all year round.
 Two ferry operators run ferries.
 From Ancona you can take ferry running to the port of Patras in the Greece.
 This ferry service is all year round.
 In the case you are travelling on foot you need to take a bus organized by ferry company to Athens.
 If you travelling by car, check directions before your travel.

-The easiest way to travel between Greece and Zadar is to take a flight (seasonal) from Athens to this Croatian port.
-Otherwise, you might choose to take a ferry from Zadar and travel to Ancona in Italy.
-From there you can take ferry to Patras and continue travel further to Athens by bus or by car.
+If travelling from Zadar to Greece one of the options would be taking a ferry from Zadar to Ancona in Italy.
+From there you can take ferry to Patras and continue your travel further to Athens by bus or by car.

 Travel from Istria to Venice by catamarans run by Venezia Lines and Adriatic Lines (Atlas Kompas).
 These catamarans run only during summer months.
 Please note that these catamarans don't take cars.
 From Venice there is a ferry connection to Greek ports.